-One of our top recommendations of anyone looking for fun things to do in San Francisco with kids takes a visit to Chinatown’s Golden Gate Fortune Cookie Factory, and watch the employees make fortune cookies by hand.
+One of our top recommendations of anyone looking for fun things to do in San Francisco with kids is to make a visit to Chinatown’s Golden Gate Fortune Cookie Factory, and watch the employees make fortune cookies by hand.

-Taking a visit to the Golden Gate Fortune Cookie Factory is on our list of fun family things to do in San Francisco because it is an excellent place for kids to learn more about the history of San Francisco, see how they make fortune cookies, and enjoy the taste of freshly baked cookies.
+Making a visit to the Golden Gate Fortune Cookie Factory is on our list of fun family things to do in San Francisco, because it is an excellent place for kids to learn more about the history of San Francisco, see how they make fortune cookies, and enjoy the taste of freshly baked cookies.

 It is free to walk into the Golden Gate Fortune Cookie Factory and watch the workers, but if you would like to take a photo, it will cost you .25¢ per picture.